 Take some alone time and sit down with your journal and create a plan.
 I teach you how to do this in my book by taking you through the steps that are necessary to making a major change-everything from doing a self-evaluation (personal, emotional, financial), defining your obstacles to change and how you can overcome them, building self-belief and confidence, developing support systems, exploring your options, and finally, offering strategies to help you successfully manage and master change.

-Copyright Ó 2000 Quest.
+Copyright Quest Career.
 All Rights Reserved.
-Reproduction of this article is prohibited without the consent of Quest.
+Reproduction of this article is prohibited without the consent of Quest Career.

 |Books by Sandy Anderson, Ph.D. |

 To order, click on the book icon or link given below: